jgeumlek/jgeumlek.github.io/_pages/about.md

   - /about.html
 ---

-## Machine Learning Researcher, PhD
+## Data Scientist, Machine Learning Researcher, PhD
 ## Educator

-Dr. Joseph Geumlek is a 2020 graduate of the University of California San Diego.
-Joseph specializes in differential privacy and related notions for machine learning, with a focus on privatizing Bayesian methods.
+Dr. Joseph Geumlek is a Data Scientist employed at Kaiser Permanente.
+Joseph's doctoral specialization is in differential privacy and related notions for machine learning, with a focus on privatizing Bayesian methods.

 Beyond Computer Science and Mathematics, Joseph also takes effective pedagogy seriously, and served as an instructor for several course offerings at UCSD.